Busking in Brighton & Hove

 Problems with multiple buskers in the same location

-We have no power to deal with busking problems where disturbance comes from the overall impact of different buskers playing in the same location.
+It is very difficult to deal with busking problems where disturbance comes from the overall impact of different buskers playing in the same location.